riboviz/riboviz/docs/user/prep-riboviz-config.md

 If a configuration file specifies paths that are relative within the current directory or its descendants (i.e. no absolute paths and no paths to parent directories via `..`), then you can create a directory structure that reflects that expected by the configuration and populate this directory structure with symbolic links to the actual input files, wherever they may be located.

-For example, `vignette/vignette_config.yaml` assumes the following directory structure exists relative to the current directory:
+For example, `vignette/vignette_config.yaml` assumes the following structure of directories and files relative to the current directory:

 ```
 data/